scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The configuration for atomic-chrome in my Emacs initialization file (e.g., init.el) is listed in code listing 1 below.

 The third line in Code listing 1 sets the default Emacs mode (equivalent to a programming language scope): I set it to Python for Jupyter code cells.
 Atomic-chrome uses text-mode by default.
-You can change the default mode to other programming languages that you may use inJupyter, like Julia or R.
+You can change the default mode to other programming languages that you may use in Jupyter, like Julia or R.
 The last three lines specify the Emacs mode to be used when text is imported from the text areas of webpages on github.com, Overleaf.com, and 750words.com.
 Similar configuration options are available in the other text editors, or you manually change the language scope for the window with the text imported from Jupyter.